JMDKC/personal-site-gatsby/content/pages/curriculum-vitae.md

 #### WARC, London — Web Producer
 **JANUARY 2010 - MARCH 2014**
 I worked on the editorial team, focussing on WARC’s suite of adspend and media costs data products.
-* I developed and launched the [WARC 100](https://www.warc.com/warc100), a global rankings of the world’s best advertising campaigns and companies.
 * I led a team of freelancers to produce WARC Plus, an on-demand research service.
 * I also reported from industry events including Advertising Week, ad:tech and the Cannes Lions.